erik1066/pop-os-setup/README.md

 # Pop!\_OS 18.04 Setup for Web App Developers

-Instructions to make [Pop!\_OS](https://system76.com/pop) setup fast and efficient for developing software in Go, C# (.NET Core), Java, Python, and NodeJS, as well as web front-ends in React.
-These instructions should also work for Ubuntu and most Ubuntu-based Linux distributions.
+This repository contains instructions to set up [Pop!\_OS](https://system76.com/pop) for developing software in Go, C# (.NET Core), Java, Python, and NodeJS, as well as web front-ends in React.
+The steps below should also work for Ubuntu and most Ubuntu-based Linux distributions.

 ## Update the OS and install common tools